The following reporting is required for all projects approved and financed by Nopef

 During the project time frame, the fund recipient must report to Nopef every sixth month on the progress and status of the project.

 Fund disbursements are made against the reporting of actual incurred feasibility study costs.
-In order for a disbursement to be made, a cost-reporting form controlled and signed by the company’s auditor is to be submitted.
+In order for a disbursement to be made, a signed cost-reporting form and a separate auditor report is to be submitted by regular mail.
 A status report covering the time period corresponding to the cost report is also needed.

 Disbursed funds are converted into a grant after a final report has been received and approved.